Justwhittaker/MusicHub/README.md

 <a name="home_page"></a>
 #### Home page ####

 There are two types of users and I wanted to give a clear path to start using the site with Call To Action for both groups.
-Potential deal shoppers are directed to the Search & browsing, while potential restuaranteurs are shown an eye-catchy banner with a popping CTA button.
+Potential Recipe users are directed to the Search & browsing, while potential chefs are shown to an easy register CTA.

 <a name="browsing"></a>
 #### Browsing ####

-Many similar sites (competitors) are trying to showcase a wide range of services and options, therefore losing focus and probably losing potential subscriptions and users by not inviting them to further explore the site.
-My clear goal here is to lead users to check out more Recipes for dining and eating out.
+My clear goal here is to lead users to check out more Recipes for dining and educational purposes

 <a name="detailed_view"></a>
 #### Detailed view ####

-Clicking on any of the Recipes on the home page brings the user to the deal details page, displaying all the available information about each deal.
+Clicking on any of the Recipes on the home page brings the user to the Recipe details page, displaying all the available information about each Recipe.

 #### Potential contributors ####
 Potential contributors have a flow of action to fully utilize the page and achieve their goals.
-They have a strictly limited access to the part of the database that concerns their artwork and therefore can perform CRUD operations.
+They have a strictly limited access to the part of the database that concerns their Recipe and therefore can perform CRUD operations.

 * Create new entry: upload image and provide details
 * Read (Display) entries - the detailed view with personal information